 Without question, the RV propane tank is one of the most important nerve centers of any RV.
-From cooking your food to cooling it, and from cleaning to showering, propane serves many functions in an RV.
+From providing the fuel you need to cook your food to the refrigeration required for cooling it, and granting you the hot water you need for everything from cleaning to showering, the camper propane tank serves many functions in an RV.

 RV propane tanks are not complicated, but there are some important differences and options that are important to take note of.